-The Task Force on Tax an Development is currently focused on the following areas:
+The Task Force on Tax and Development is currently focused on the following areas:

 Global Insight into Tax and Development Issues and Domestic Resource Mobilisation

-- Toolkits: Under the Platform for Collaboration on Tax, the Programme is involved in preparing tools to assist developing countries address pressing BEPS and related issues.
-The first toolkit: Options for Low Income Countries' Effective and Efficient Use of Tax Incentives for Investment was delivered in 2015, providing an in-depth analysis of the efficiency of tax incentives and formulates recommendations regarding best practices.
-The other toolkits will be published in 2016, 2017 and 2018.
+Toolkits: Under the Platform for Collaboration on Tax, the Programme is involved in preparing tools to assist developing countries address pressing BEPS and related issues.
+These toolkits are under development for publication through 2018.